 The Merry Widowmaker

-Born in Western North Carolina, I spent a good deal of time outside.
-There wasn't much on the TV then.
+I am from the foothills of Western NC.
+As a child I spent a good deal of time playing outside.
+There wasn't much on the TV then, but plenty of make believe.
 I shared my adventures with my twin sister, Johna.
 We both still love animals and the outdoors.
 Johna never got into photography and hated the piano lessons, but does paint quite well.
 I continued with the flute and piano joining the Marine Corps Band at the age of 18.
 Today my passions include nature photography, painting, and music.
-I had a lot of "lessons" as a child.
-I have continued my learning over the decades with classes and workshops.
-I mostly strive to create a sense of beauty, tranquility and mystery in my work.
+From piano, to flute, art, and swimming, had a many, many lessons as a child.
+I have continued my education over the decades with classes and workshops.
+These days, I mostly strive to create a sense of beauty, tranquility and mystery in my work.
 In 2010, Steve and I moved to western Colorado where my focus turned primarily to landscape and nature photography.
-I love to play the flute and piano, but feel my best inspiration comes from being out-of-doors hiking with Steve and camera.
+I still love to play the flute and piano, but feel my best inspiration comes from being out-of-doors hiking with Steve and camera.
 As well as being a vendor for multiple stores in the National Parks, I have been honored to have my work featured or published by the National Geographic Society, The National Park Foundation, The National and International Audubon Society, The National Park Service, and the Department of the Interior.

 Steve and I have been together since 1986 when we were both stationed at El Toro Marine Base.
 32 years later, we are still together, more balanced in marriage, work and our lives.
 Steve has spent the last 8 years covering the western US selling 911 systems in many counties and states.
 I travel with him when I can.
 Honestly, I could not get to all of my photographic locations without my Sherpa, Steve.
 Thankfully he likes to drive, navigate and sometimes carry gear while I kick my feet on the dash and read a book or edit photos on the fly as the landscapes whiz by the window.